 We know Ford attended this particular operation thanks to an inscribed 1828 edition of Treatise on the blood, inflammation, and gun-shot wounds.1 Ford was part of a large audience.
 According to The Lancet, 680 people watched surgeon Charles Aston Key remove a 56-pound (25kg) tumour from the lower abdomen of Hoo Loo, a labourer from China.2

 Performed in the era before modern anaesthetics, Key’s patient was conscious during the nearly two-hour surgery, which included rest spells so that he could recover from the “… fits of exhaustion which supervened.”2

-With the tumour removed but his patient now unconscious and suffering from blood loss, Key eventually resorted to a blood transfusion – then still a relatively rare procedure.
-Key elected to draw eight ounces of blood for the transfusion from Samuel Ford’s arm after several students volunteered to be donors.
+With the tumour removed but his patient now unconscious and suffering from blood loss, Key resorted to various “remedies” to “overcome this state of collapse”, including a blood transfusion.
+He elected to draw eight ounces of blood for the transfusion from Samuel Ford’s arm after several students volunteered to be donors.
 The surgeon’s efforts, however, were in vain and Hoo Loo died without regaining consciousness.

 It was for this “assistance afforded” that Key gifted John Hunter’s Treatise on the blood to Ford.
 A letter from Key pasted into the volume also reveals it was left at the Hospital steward’s office for the 19-year-old to collect.
 Originally published in 1794, it was a highly influential work on inflammation and the surgical treatment of blood vessels.